 Family Nature Walks

 The Land Trust is launching a new Family Nature Walks program to get more families outside together and learning on the land.
-We’re offering three Saturday spring walks — on March 10, April 14 and May 12 — from 10 am to Noon.
+We have rescheduled our final walk to take place on Saturday, May 26 at 10am.

 In March, we’ll visit our Agate Passage Preserve shoreline.
 April takes us into the forest at a property near the Gazzam Lake Preserve.
 In May, we will top things off with a visit to a pond at our Wildlife Corridor within the Grand Forest complex!

-Cost per walk is $10 per family for members / $12 for non-members or $25 per family for all three walks.
+Cost per walk is $10 per family for members / $12 for non-members.
 Space per walk will be limited to 8 to 10 children accompanied by a similar number of adults.